momandine/momandine.github.io/_drafts/Exception Handling.md

 My postconditions are pretty simple in this case, return the int or None that corresponds to the value of foo at that path.

 ## Identifying violations.
 A lot of the ideas in this post are based on http://se.ethz.ch/~meyer/publications/computer/contract.pdf, which has a bit of a vendetta against Defensive programming.
-In the defensive paradigm, we would anticipate all possible porblems and end up with a check at every stage:
+In the defensive paradigm, we would anticipate all possible problems and end up with a check at every stage.
+I added a client to the `get_foo` function to demo:

 ```
 import json